x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/override-group-naming-policy.md

 The group naming policy for distribution groups is applied only to groups created by users.
 When you or other administrators use the Exchange admin center (EAC) to create distribution groups, the group naming policy is ignored and not applied to the group name.

-However, if you use the Exchange Management Shell to create or rename a distribution group, the group naming policy is applied to groups created by administrators unless you use the  _IgnoreNamingPolicy_ parameter to override the group naming policy.
+However, if you use Exchange Online PowerShell to create or rename a distribution group, the group naming policy is applied to groups created by administrators unless you use the  _IgnoreNamingPolicy_ parameter to override the group naming policy.

 ## What do you need to know before you begin?